Becksteinlab/lammps/doc/src/fix_indent.rst

 atoms close to it.
 For a planar indenter in 2d systems, it should be set to a value > 0 or the indenter will not be visible since the diameter is set internally to zero in that case due to lack of a suitable heuristic for deriving a meaningful diameter.
+For a planar indenter in a 3d system, the *fflag2* value sets the transparency of the plane.
+It should be set to a value between 0.0 (invisible) and 1.0 (fully opaque).

 Restart, fix_modify, output, run start/stop, minimize info
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""